 More Ticket Days Available

 Universal Studios Florida, Universal's Islands of Adventure and Universal's Volcano Bay are on the same property and within walking distance of each other, making the Park-to-Park Ticket a popular choice.
 Universal Studios Florida and Universal's Islands of Adventure are right next door to each other, so it's super easy to hop between them.
-Universal's Volcano Bay is not next door to them, but it is walking distance from these two parks.
-Water taxis and buses from Universal CityWalk will also be available.
+Universal's Volcano Bay is not quite as close, but it is walking distance from these two parks.
+Water taxis and buses from Universal CityWalk are also available.
 It's super easy to hop between all of these parks!

-The Universal Base Ticket is a good choice if: you are traveling with little ones and one park a day is plenty, you don't care to experience the Hogwarts Express™, or you just want the lowest-priced ticket.
+The Universal Base Ticket is a good choice if: you are traveling with little ones and one park per day is plenty, you don't care to experience the Hogwarts Express™ or you just want the lowest-priced ticket.

 With the addition of Universal's Volcano Bay and so many great on-site hotel choices, it makes sense to stay and play longer at Universal Orlando.
-A two- to three-day visit is ideal now, and when Volcano Bay opens, a three- to four-day visit will be ideal.
+If you plan on visiting Volcano Bay, you may consider adding a day to your visit, or you could tack on water park time in the afternoons or evenings after a day in the other parks.
 How long to stay depends on many factors, including the ages and interests of your kids, your own interests, whether you are staying on site, how leisurely you like to tour the parks and how busy the parks will be during your visit.
+Most families doing a visit to Universal Orlando will want to spend three to four days in the parks.
+If you're doing a combined visit to Walt Disney World, you would probably want to do two to three days at Universal.

 Consider a longer stay if ...